Yibo-Dong/AIGROW/README.md

 The artifact for `AIGROW`, a generation tool for bit-level hardware model checking benchmarks.
 The platform is Ubuntu20.04 here.
 It shall also work similarly on other platforms.

-Since the limitation of package size, we cannot include all the benchmarks generated here -- we put them on the GitHub repository: https://github.com/Anonymous0U0/AIGROW.
+We do not include all the benchmarks generated here -- we put them on the GitHub repository: https://github.com/Anonymous0U0/AIGROW.

 [TOC]